 But are you affected by the Packaging Waste Regulations?

-Secondly, did your company or group of companies handle more than 50 tonnes of packaging in the last calendar year?
+2: Did your company or group of companies handle more than 50 tonnes of packaging in the last calendar year?

-However, it is important to also consider two important definitions.
+It is important to also consider two important definitions.

 What must you do?